 Lion Paw Print Cookies

 For years after Scar tricked him into believing he was responsible for Mufasa’s death, Simba didn’t believe he could follow in his father’s paw prints and assume the throne.
 But when Nala, his favorite lioness cub from childhood, inadvertently tracks him down, their friendship blossoms into love, and he reconsiders his destiny.
 With some sage counsel from Rafiki the monkey, he decides to step up for the job as King of the Pride Lands, and his beloved Nala becomes queen.
-Topped with caramel prints, these cookies will let your child put his best paw forward on Valentine’s Day.
+Topped with caramel prints, these cookies will let your child put their best paw forward!

 prep time20 min

 If you've just finished baking the cookies, leave the oven on.
 If not, heat the oven to 350 degrees.
 In either case, arrange the baked cookies on a baking sheet.